Go to the table of contents.

 -n number of open file descriptors.

--d data segment.
+-d data segment size.

 -s stack size.